At Onslow St Audrey’s we want to develop self-disciplined students who show the OSA student qualities of RESPECT, READINESS and PUNCTUALITY.

 Parents are informed by a courtesy text message for students receiving a same day detention.

-Fixed term exclusions from the school – These will be used to deal with serious cases of misconduct.
+Suspensions from the school – These will be used to deal with serious cases of misconduct.
 The Headteacher will determine the appropriate level of exclusion depending on the severity of the behaviour.

 Permanent exclusion from school – This procedure is carried out by the Headteacher and through the appropriate Governors’ panel, in accordance with DCSF and Hertfordshire County Council guidance, for repeated serious misconduct or possibly for one-off misconduct of exceptional seriousness.

 The school will endeavour to work with parents and outside agencies to balance the use of sanctions with support strategies for students where appropriate.
 This may include a Pastoral Support Programme where repeated misdemeanours have placed a student in danger of permanent exclusion from school

 The reflection room is used as either as an internal exclusion unit to reflect on behavioural choices, missed SLT detention or short term consequence for high level behaviours or while an investigation is taking place for a serious one off behaviour incident.
-It is used as an alternative to fixed term exclusions and ensures students can continue their learning.
+It is used as an alternative to suspensions and ensures students can continue their learning.
 Students will be expected to attend school the following day between the hours of 8:40pm and 4:15pm.